mindee/notebooks/README.md

 1. **Picking a good title**: it shouldn't be too long but remain explicit.
 The notebook will be referenced in the documentation "Notebook tutorials" section, so no need to include "tutorial" in it.
 2. **Picking the file name**: as the number of notebooks grows, we need to keep a sane naming convention that should reflect the notebook title (`export_as_pdfa.ipynb` for instance).
 3. **Title/section hierarchy**: just like markdown, use `#` for the notebook title, `##` for section title, `###` for subsections and so on.
-4. **Cell ordering**: please move all imports up into a single cell, and ensure that the notebook can be run successfully with the cell order as is.
+4. **Cell ordering**: please move all imports up into a single cell, and ensure that the notebook can be run successfully with the cell order arrangement.
-5. **Use text cells**: your content will help other users, who will have different coding skills so please don't refrain from adding explanations in text cells (hyperlinks if necessary, etc.).
+5. **Use text cells**: your content will help other users who have different coding skills, so please don't refrain from adding explanations in text cells (hyperlinks if necessary, etc.).
-6. **Dear grammar**: watch out your grammar, sentences should start with an uppercase, ends up with a dot, etc.
+6. **Dear grammar**: watch out for your grammar; for instance, sentences should begin with an uppercase letter & end with a dot, etc.
-7. **Credits where it's due**: golden rule in open source, remember to credit all external works that you've been using.
+7. **Credits where it's due**: the golden rule in open source; remember to credit all external works that you've been using.

 ## License